 What is a GSA?

-Many GSAs function as support groups that provide safety and confidentiality for students struggling with their identity.
+GSAs help to foster queer community in schools.
+Many GSAs function as support groups that provide safety and confidentiality for students questioning their identity or struggling with homophobia and/or transphobia.
 Some also educate themselves and the broader school community about sexual orientation, sexual identity, gender identity, gender expression and create awareness about the effects of and how to challenge sexist stereotypes, homophobia and transphobia.

-Can straight youth become involved in GSAs?
+Can cisgender, straight youth become involved in GSAs?